inphobia/p5-idea-wikiclone/Implemented-features.md

 * Configuration
   * Run configurations for Perl scripts
   * Self-object reference variable names
   * Automatic language injection in here-doc
+* Coverage support
+  * You may run your scripts with coverage, using `Devel::Cover`
 * Navigation & Refactoring
   * Finding usages for built in namespaces, subs and variables
   * Gutter navigation to super/sub classes